Central Library, Aberdeen: Architecture

 The Central Library was built in the late 19th century using local grey granite.
 It features granite ashlar construction with architectural elements such as arched windows, cornices, and an entrance on Rosemount Viaduct.
-The building has been designated a Category B listed structure since 1967 due to its historical and architectural significance.

 Renovation and modernisation

 The building has undergone updates to accommodate contemporary use while preserving its historical elements.
 A refurbishment in the early 1990s enhanced accessibility and expanded facilities such as the children's library and multimedia areas.
 In 2017, further upgrades introduced new information technology equipment and updated study spaces.